 - History and review of worldwide offshore decommissioning

-- Decommissioning law & regulation & other key drivers
+- Decommissioning law and regulation and other key drivers in Asia Pacific region

 - Decommissioning liability

-- The decommissioning engineering process & marine operations
+- The decommissioning engineering process and marine operations

 - Decommissioning technology